 I saw a comment earlier today on a Greens related social media page that said, “if you have so little respect for the office of Prime Minster, you certainly never deserve to occupy the position”.
 Someone responded by saying the office is fine, but that Morrison himself was worthy of the insults he gets.
 This may come as a shock, but I say to hell with both.

-I owe absolutely no loyalty to leader, political or otherwise, and if I do respect them (beyond general common courtesy should I see them in person) it’s because I view them as the person they are, not the position they hold.
+I owe absolutely no loyalty to any leader, political or otherwise, and if I do respect them (beyond general common courtesy should I see them in person) it’s because I view them as the person they are, not the position they hold.
 When such a position of power is abused to the detriment of the people they are supposedly “serving”, then that opens up numerous questions about the limitations we should be imposing on our so-called leaders, a concept that really isn’t that radical when you consider the whole point of “representational politics” is representation.

 In the case of Scott Morrison now, the “disrespect” being called out was a reference to the firefighter from Nelligan who told the Prime Minister to “get fucked” – a video that went viral online and garnered much praise from those horrified with our government’s devastating (read non-existent) action and reaction to the bushfires.
 What makes it so ironic is that those defending the Prime Minister from that sort of (well-deserved) “vitriol” would probably be the first to claim to “support the firies”.